pwintz/sharc/README.md

   "only_update_control_at_sample_times": true,
   // If fake delays are enabled, then Scarab is not used to determine
   // computational delays, instead all computations are assumed to be
-  // fast enough except those at the time steps listed.
+  // fast enough except for those at the time steps listed.
 The length of
   // the delay is set to the value in "sample_time_multipliers" multiplied
   // by the sample time.
   "fake_delays": {